On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's friends: quantum and classical

+and from this we have derived via (NUI) that it must also hold in the special case $N=1$.
+This is the main preliminary result that we will use for the proof of Theorem~\ref{TheNoGo} below.
+However, before turning to this, let us do some more checks to see whether Elga's Principle and (NUI) are actually consistent with each other for the experiments described above.
+In particular, let us see what we can say about all other finite values of $N$, i.e.\ for $2\leq N<\infty$, and check that the result will be consistent with the claimed limit of $N\to\infty$.
+To do so, we indicate the possible $N$-dependence by $P_F^{(N)}(T)$.

+Let us give two different ways of calculating $P_F^{(N)}(T)$; we will see that they give the same result, indicating consistency of Elga's Principle and (NUI).
+First, we can repeat the argument above and use (NUI) to reduce the fixed-$N$ case to the $N=1$ case, by imagining that every Freya copy is told which of the copies she is before the coins are tossed.
+As above, this shows that $P_F^{(N)}(T)=P_F^{(1)}(T)=1/(M+1)$.

-This can be shown as follows.
-In Thought Experiment~\ref{te:3}, for an outcome of $k$ Heads from $N$ labs, there will be $Mk$ copies of Freya in Heads labs, and $N-k$ copies in Tails labs --- therefore a total number of $N+(M-1)k$ copies of Freya, who will wake up and see the outcome $k$.
-Since the Binomial probability of this number of Heads is ${N\choose k}/2^N$, the above prescription entails that Freya's subjective probability of the outcome $k$ is
+For a second option of calculating this probability, let us apply Equation~(\ref{eq:subjective_probs}) to the total number of Heads outcomes over all laboratories.
+In Thought Experiment~\ref{te:3}, for an outcome of $k$ Heads from $N$ labs, there will be $Mk$ copies of Freya in Heads labs, and $N-k$ copies in Tails labs --- therefore there is a total number of $m_k=N+(M-1)k$ copies of Freya, who wake up in the case of $k$ Heads.
+Whilst the Binomial probability of this number of Heads is $p_k={N\choose k}/2^N$, the prescription of Equation~(\ref{eq:subjective_probs}) tells us that Freya's probability is proportional to $m_k p_k$ -- i.e. Freya's subjective probability of the outcome $k$ is

-where $c>0$ is the proportionality constant.
-Then, Elga's principle dictates that Freya has probability $Mk/(N+(M-1)k)$ of observing Heads.
-This is because there are $Mk$ Heads-Freyas, and the total number of Freyas is $N+(M-1)k$.
+where $c>0$ is the proportionality constant that may depend on $N$.
+Intuitively (from Elga's perspective), this subjective probability assignment \textit{should} be different from the third-person, ``objective'' probability of $k$ Heads, since the number of Heads dictates how many copies of Freya wake up to experience this outcome.
+Therefore, by Elga's Principle, larger $k$ outcomes will be weighted proportionately higher by Freya than by an outside party, since they entail more Freya-multiplications.

+If $k$ Heads are obtained in total, then we will have $Mk$ Freyas in those Heads labs, among the total number of $m_k$ Freyas.
+Hence, Elga's Principle dictates that Freya has probability $P_F^{(N)}(H|k)=Mk/(N+(M-1)k)$ of observing Heads.
 Therefore, Freya's total subjective probability of observing Heads is as follows:

 Similarly, we obtain